statKim/robfpca/README.md

 # Robust PCA for partially observed functional data

-This is the R package `robfpca` implementing the robust functional principal component analysis by using the robust mean and covariance function based on Orthogonalized Gnanadesikan-Kettenring (OGK) estimation.
+This is the R package `robfpca` implementing the robust functional principal component analysis (FPCA) for partially observed functional data.

+The proposed robust FPCA method implements FPCA based on the conditional expectation for the robust covariance function estimate from Orthogonalized Gnanadesikan-Kettenring (OGK) method.

 ## Installation